-The IAIS has also been developing the ICS as part of ComFrame.
+The IAIS has also been developing the ICS ('Insurance Capital Standard') as part of ComFrame.
 The implementation of ICS will be conducted in two phases: a five-year monitoring phase followed by an implementation phase.
 The Aggregation Method is one of the alternatives being considered to the default approach undertaken for the ICS during the monitoring period and the related proposals are being led by the National Association of Insurance Commissioners ('NAIC').

-The FSB has suspended Global Systemically Important Insurers ('G-SII') designations until completion of a review to be undertaken in 2022.
-Concurrently, the FSB endorsed a new Holistic Framework ('HF'), intended for the assessment and mitigation of systemic risk in the insurance sector which was implemented by the IAIS.
-As part of the HF, many of the previous G-SII measures have already been adopted into the Insurance Core Principles ('ICPs') and ComFrame.
+In November 2019 the FSB endorsed a new Holistic Framework ('HF'), intended for the assessment and mitigation of systemic risk in the insurance sector, for implementation by the IAIS in 2020 and has suspended G-SII designations until completion of a review to be undertaken in 2022.
+Many of the previous G-SII measures have already been adopted into the Insurance Core Principles ('ICPs') and ComFrame, as well as under the Hong Kong IA's GWS Framework.
 As an IAIG, Prudential is expected to be subject to these measures.
 The HF also includes a monitoring element for the identification of a build-up of systemic risk and to enable supervisors to take action where appropriate.

 There continues to be material change in the regulatory guidance in this area, including several areas still in development as part of the IAIS' HF implementation and any new or changing regulations could have a further impact on Prudential.
-Recent examples in this area include:
+Recent developments include:

-- The IAIS is proposing to introduce liquidity metrics to be used as ancillary indicators, with a second consultation set to follow the phase 1 consultation which was completed in February 2021. - A consultation on an application paper on macroprudential supervision was also launched by the IAIS in March 2021. - The FSB published its 2020 Resolution Report in November 2020, highlighting intra-group connectedness and funding in resolution as key areas of attention for its work on resolution planning.
-Resolution regimes will continue to be a near term focus in the FSB's financial stability work, potentially being a key tool in informing decisions around the reformed G-SII designation in 2022.
-The IMF released a Financial System Stability Assessment for Hong Kong in June 2021.
-One of the conclusions of the report was that there is room to further strengthen the macroprudential framework by enhancing systemic risk assessment and communication.
+- On 18 January 2022, the IAIS released its 2022-23 roadmap.
+In addition to those related to the HF and ICS, key areas of focus will include activities and initiatives focusing on operational and cyber resilience in the insurance sector including IT third-party outsourcing, climate change risk, financial inclusion, culture and conduct, diversity, equity and inclusion, fintech and policyholder protection schemes and their role in insurer resolution; - The IAIS is proposing to introduce liquidity metrics to be used as ancillary indicators, with the phase 2 consultation completed in January 2022; - A consultation on an application paper on macroprudential supervision was also launched by the IAIS in March 2021; - Following the publication of its 2020 Resolution Report in November 2020, the FSB released practice papers for consultation on intra-group connectedness and resolution funding for insurers, with input requested by 12 March 2022.
+Resolution regimes will continue to be a near term focus in the FSB's financial stability work, potentially being a key tool in informing decisions around the reformed G-SII designation.
+These consultations constitute the last of the FSB's systemic risk work for insurers, prior to the designation assessment planned at year end 2022; and - The IMF released a Financial System Stability Assessment for Hong Kong in June 2021.
+One of the conclusions of the report was that there is room to further strengthen the macroprudential framework by enhancing systemic risk assessment and communication. - (c) Regional regulatory regime developments, including climate-related regulatory changes

-(c) Regulatory developments in Asia

-In the Group's key Asia markets, reforms to insurance regulatory regimes are in progress, with some uncertainty on the full impact to Prudential:
+In the Group's key markets, regulatory changes and reforms are in progress, with some uncertainty on the full impact to Prudential: